Mumbai Suburban district

 Mumbai Suburban district (Marathi: Mumbai Upanagar Jilhā) is the second most populous district of Maharashtra in the Konkan Division.
 With its administrative headquarters in Bandra, the district consists of three subdivisions or tehsils (townships): Kurla, Andheri, and Borivali.
 The district along with Mumbai City district and other suburban localities make up Greater Mumbai.
-The district occupies an area of 446 km2.
+The district occupies an area of 446 km2 on Salsette Island.

 This is the second smallest district of Maharashtra, and the jurisdiction of Mumbai Suburban district extends from Bandra to Dahisar, from Kurla to Mulund, and from Kurla up to Trombay creek.
 The district is one of the largest in the country by population.
 The current population is 9,356,962, according to the 2011 census of India, making it the fifth most populous district in India (out of 672).
 The Mithi River is the main river in the district.

+Talukas

+The district has three tehsils or talukas: